A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors: Additional Material for Section

 \subsection{Plausibility of Multivariate Feature Selection}

+Exemplarily, we evaluate bioclimatic data to illustrate that MFOCI is plausible in the sense that it chooses a small number of variables that include, in particular, the most important variables for the individual feature selections.

+\textit{Analysis of global climate data} \\ We revisit the the global climate data set from Subsection \ref{RDE.Subsect.FSII} and analyze the influence of a set of thermal and precipitation-related variables (see Table \ref{Fig.Climate1}) on the pair \emph{Annual Mean Temperature} (AMT) and \emph{Annual Precipitation} (AP).
+By applying the coefficient $T$ we first perform a forward feature selection and identify those variables that best predict the response vector (AMT,AP) (= variables $(Y_1,Y_2)$).
+Then, we compare the outcome with the forward feature selections that refer to the individual response variables.
+First, note that the output variables AMT and AP exhibit some positive dependence (their Pearson correlation is $0.52$ and their Spearman's rank correlation equals $0.61$).
+Second, recall that our variable selection method requires neither knowledge of the marginal distributions nor knowledge of the dependence structure between or among the predictor and response variables.

+Table \ref{Fig.Climate2} depicts the order of the via MFOCI selected variables based on the estimated values for $T$.
+There, the values in line $k$ indicate the estimated values for $T(\YY,(X_1,\dots,X_k))$ where $X_1,\dots,X_k$ are the variables in lines $1$ to $k$.
+For the prediction of the response vector \((Y_1,Y_2)=\) (AMT, AP), MFOCI selects the four variables \{MTWaQ, PWeQ, MTCQ, PDQ\} (at this point it is worth mentioning that both the feature selection referring to the permuted vector \((Y_2,Y_1)=\) (AP, AMT) and the feature selection based on \(\overline{T}\) identify the same four relevant variables.).
+For the individual prediction of the response variable AMT and AP, respectively, MFOCI selects the variables \{MTWaQ, MTCQ, MTWeQ\} and \{PWeQ, PDQ, PCQ\}, respectively.
+Remarkably, from this perspective, the chosen predictor variables of the multivariate feature selection for \((Y_1,Y_2)=\) (AMT,AP) are a proper subset of the union of the relevant predictor variables of the respective individual feature selections.
+In this regard, our multi-output variable selection method is plausible.

+We observe from Table \ref{Fig.Climate2} that $T$ might fulfill some kind of reversed information gain inequality in the response part, i.e., adding response variables might lower predictability.
+In general, however, such behaviour cannot be inferred, see Example \ref{Ex.Cube} where $T((Y_1,Y_2),X) = 1/4 > 0 = \max\{T(Y_1,X),T(Y_2,X)\}$.

-Complementing Subsection \ref{RDE.Subsect.FS}, we now evaluate medical data to once again illustrate that MFOCI is plausible in the sense that it chooses a small number of variables that include, in particular, the most important variables for the individual feature selections.
+As a second real-world example, we now evaluate medical data to once again illustrate that MFOCI is plausible in the sense that it chooses a small number of variables that include, in particular, the most important variables for the individual feature selections.